emilhe/dash-down/README.md

 ## Running the tests

-Make sure that you have setup [poetry](https://python-poetry.org/).
-Then run

-    poetry install

-to install dependencies.
-Then, run
+Run

-    poetry run pytest example.py
+    poetry run pytest

-to launch the example app.
-To view it, go to http://127.0.0.1:7899/.
+to launch the tests.